ivoa/vo-dml/tools/JavaCodeGeneration.md

-Finally, there is a static `public static boolean hasReferences()` method which can be used to check if the model has any references - if it does not then much of the machinery above (apart from the JAXBContext) is not necessary, and individual ObjectTypes may be written.
+Finally, there is a static `public static boolean hasReferences()` method which can be used to check if the model has any references - if it does not then much of the machinery above (apart from the JAXBContext) is necessary, and individual ObjectTypes may be written.

 ### Reading and Writing from RDBs